Hacking Big Data and Open Data in San Diego #Hack4SD

 Awards and Closing Ceremony

-(Note: the Award Ceremony may start earlier such as 3:00pm if the Judge Deliberations finish earlier)
+(Note: the Award Ceremony may start early such as 3:00pm if the Judge Deliberations finish earlier)

-Team members must be present at the awards ceremony to receive prizes.
+Team members MUST be present at the awards ceremony to recieve prizes

 Mentors